cappittall/motion/README.md

-# İşçi Sağlığı ve Güvenliği: Hareketsizlil Detectörü
+# İşçi Sağlığı ve Güvenliği: Hareketsizlik Detectörü

 This is a Python repository for the Worker Health and Safety (İşçi Sağlığı ve Güvenliği) project that focuses on detecting NO-MOTINON